w9jds/w9jds.github.io/_posts/2015-4-21-calulate_layout_height_before_render.md

 ### How it works

-We are going to use the built in system for `Views` called `MeasureSpec`.
+We are going to use the built-in system for `Views` called `MeasureSpec`.
 Basically we are going to give the view parameters on how we would want it measured, and it would then go and get the real dimensions for this device.
 I will give you two examples of this.

 The first one is measuring out a layout that we know exactly what the height and width we want it to be set to.